IM-Deane/game-library/README.md

 ## Expanded Version Description:

+This project began as a simple backend express application.
+The goal was to practice building a RESTful API.

-After completing the backend API I've decided to make the app more interesting.
+However, after completing the API I've decided to make the app more interesting.
 The next version will feature a client side interface that allows users to manage a small game library.

 The app will come populated with 10 games that will be rendered as a list.
 The user can add new games to the library as well edit and delete existing titles.

+The expected outcome of this new version is a small but fully functional MERN application.

+After it's completion, I will have hopefully solidified my understanding of this development stack.

 ### Stack: